 Once you’ve found your leak it’s time to seal it up.
 Make sure that you don’t allow anyone to use silicone to seal your windshield, or do it yourself.
 Silicone expands and contracts with heat and prevents the proper sealants to be applied.
 Vehicle owners can purchase sealers online and apply them to pinholes to help keep water out.
 If you’re unsure of how to take care of your windshield leaks or want to make sure you preserve the value of your vehicle, leave windshield repair to the pros.

-Phoenix Valley Windshield Repair
+Windshield Leak Repair